 19. How do you identify pressure support breaths?

-A rise to a plateau and a display varying inspiratory times.
+By a rise to a plateau with varying inspiratory times.

 20. How do you identify pressure control breaths?

-A rise to a plateau and display constant inspiratory times.
+By a rise to a plateau with constant inspiratory times.

 21. What does a pressure waveform detect?